American Options with Asymmetric Information and Reflected BSDE: American contingent claims in an initially enlarged filtration

 Therefore by dominated convergence

 This finally allows us to deduce

 \end{proof} For both $\h_{t}=\f_{t}\ {\rm or}\ \g_{t}$, we could calculate the optimal expected payoff (\ref{aim}) based on a value function of a new optimal stopping problem in the product space.
 Since optimal stopping problems and reflected BSDE are known to be connected via the Snell envelope, it seems natural to look for the corresponding RBSDE in the product space.
 This will lead us to consider \emph{parametrized} RBSDE, where the parameter is given by the possible values of a random variable $G$ initially enlarging an underlying filtration.
 It will be of independent interest to investigate such parametrized RBSDE.
 This is the goal of the following section.
+Since the martingale representation property plays an important role for RBSDE, we need to suppose that the reference filtration $\F$ is the natural filtration of a Brownian motion.